nacular/doodle/docs/accessibility.md

 ### [`accessibilityLabel`](https://github.com/nacular/doodle/blob/master/Core/src/commonMain/kotlin/io/nacular/doodle/core/View.kt#L89)

 Authors can provide short, descriptive text that is used by assistive technologies to announce a View when it is selected.
-This property helps in cases where a View contains no meaningful text or has no [`toolTipText`](https://github.com/nacular/doodle/blob/master/Core/src/commonMain/kotlin/io/nacular/doodle/core/View.kt#L347).
+This property helps in cases where a View contains no meaningful text.

 ```kotlin
 val button = PushButton("x").apply {